Haivision/srt/docs/bonding-intro.md

 Socket connection
 -----------------

-Let's review quickly what you do to establish a socket connection in the caller-listener arrangement.
+Let's review quickly how to establish a socket connection in the caller-listener arrangement.

 On the listener side, you create a listening endpoint.
 Starting with creating